michaeldiaz0/Model/README.txt

 -------------------------------------------------------------

 --------------------------------------------
-A. Command Line Options and Model Settings
+A. Command-Line Options and Model Settings
 --------------------------------------------

+Before running the model, you will probably need to provide input data (see section B below).

 The program is run using a specially formatted input file, which controls the model settings (grid spacing, grid size, model physics, etc.).
 The original version of the file is named "input_params.txt".
 Open it and change the values accordingly.
 To run, type the following line into the terminal window:

 mpirun -np 4 ./solve.exe -f input_params.txt

 The number following "-np" is the number of processes to use.
+If this doesn't work, you may need to set the execution path to include the "bin" file in the MPI directory.

 A basic state with both horizontal and vertical shear from a soon to be submitted paper can be generated using the command line option "-s".
 For example,